thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 As defined in the **Twelve-Factor-App** it’s important for cloud-native applications to store configuration externally, rather than in the code since this makes it possible to deploy applications to different environments.

 An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
-This includes: Resource handles to backing services.
-Credentials to external services.
+This includes: Resource handles to backing services or credentials to external services.

 Microservices that are implemented with Java EE can leverage MicroProfile config.
 The configuration can be done, for example, in **Kubernetes yaml** files and accessed from Java code via annotations and APIs.